KyoukanPT/sign-up-newsletter/README.md

 <h3>How to Get and use your API Key + Audience ID</h3>
 6 - Go to this website https://mailchimp.com/ and Register/Sign in<br>
 7 - Follow the instructions of this website to get your API Key - https://support.checkfront.com/hc/en-us/articles/115004180154-Mailchimp-Setup-API-Key<br>
-8 - Copy your API Key on line 35, where it says "YOUR_API_KEY"<br>
+8 - Paste your API Key on line 35, where it says "YOUR_API_KEY"<br>
 9 - The Server is the last 3 characters of your API Key.
 For example : us6.
-Copy it to the string on line 36, where it says "YOUR_SERVER"<br>
+Paste it to the string on line 36, where it says "YOUR_SERVER"<br>
-10 - Follow the instructions of this website to get your Audience ID - https://mailchimp.com/help/find-audience-id/ 11 - Copy your Audience ID on line 42, where it says "YOUR_AUDIENCE_ID"
+10 - Follow the instructions of this website to get your Audience ID - https://mailchimp.com/help/find-audience-id/ 11 - Paste your Audience ID on line 42, where it says "YOUR_AUDIENCE_ID"

 <strong>DO NOT SHARE YOUR KEYS AND ID!</strong>